03 Mar 2007,

 problem, although it should be noted that neither of those tools

 understands the 965 chipset.
-I've also switched the BIOS mode for the Intel
+I've also switched the BIOS mode for the

 SATA controllers from AHCI back to IDE, that didn't make any difference.